hannahwascoding/get-gud-bro/README.md

+a 5 day journey to make me get gudder with python - started 9/9/2025 end result = get gud

 day 1 - folder 01
 Create a basic application that allows the user to search for a spell name from the DND JSON Spells.